tonosodev/tonosodev/README.md

   <strong>👋 Hi there!
 </h1>

 I'm a beginner software developer based in Kazakhstan.
-I enjoy coding open-source projects that solve unique problems.
-I love combining my hobbies like design, coding and musician.
-Slightly obsessed with Home Automation and Home Labs.
 You can find me on [Discord](https://discord.gg/m4rCgqV5A2).
 I'm also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.
 </h1>